 In April 2012, the Advisor agreed to waive the asset management fee otherwise payable to it pursuant to the Advisory Agreement for each quarter in 2012 and 2013, to the extent that the Company's modified funds from operations ("MFFO"), as disclosed in each quarterly report, for a particular quarter amounted to less than 100% of the aggregate distributions declared to its stockholders for such quarter.
-As a result of the fee waiver in 2013, the Advisor waived \$3.6 million of asset management fees payable to it during the three months ended March 31, 2013 and a total of \$12.2 million through the expiration of the waiver on December 31, 2013.
+As a result of the fee waiver in 2013, the Advisor waived \$3.6 million of asset management fees payable to it during the three months ended March 31, 2013.
+However, because MFFO exceeded distributions declared to the Company's stockholders during the three months ended June 30, September 30, and December 31, 2013 no asset management fees were waived during those periods.
+The Advisor waived a total of \$12.2 million through the expiration of the waiver on December 31, 2013.

 In December 2013, the Advisor agreed to waive asset management fees otherwise payable to it for the year ended December 31, 2014 to the extent that the Company's MFFO for the year ended December 31, 2014, as disclosed in its Annual Report on Form 10-K for such year, amounts to less than 100% of the aggregate distributions declared to its stockholders for the year ended December 31, 2014.
-The Advisor did not waive any asset management fees owed to it during the three months ended March 31, 2014.
+The Advisor did not waive any asset management fees owed to it during the six months ended June 30, 2014.

-As a result of the waiver of these fees, cash flows from operations that would have been paid to the Advisor for asset management fees may be available to pay distributions to stockholders.
+As a result of the waiver of these fees, if any, cash flows from operations that would have been paid to the Advisor for asset management fees may be available to pay distributions to stockholders.
 The fee waivers described above are not deferrals and accordingly, any fees that are waived will not be paid to the Advisor in cash at any time in the future.